The Series Finale: Writing

-Dr. Stephen Strange was originally set to appear in the episode, with Benedict Cumberbatch reprising the role, in what would have been a hand-off to Doctor Strange in the Multiverse of Madness (2022), but this did not happen because the creatives believed he would have taken focus away from Maximoff and did not want the episode to be "commoditized to go to the next movie" or to have a white male showing Maximoff how to harness her powers.
-Schaeffer added that the scenes featuring the character never felt right to the writers and seemed "a little tacked on", while also presenting the question of where he had been for the rest of the series.
-Despite this, Olsen said the episode was a "complete tee-up" for Maximoff's appearance in Multiverse of Madness.
 Schaeffer said the episode's end credits scenes were the biggest connective tissue between the series and future Marvel projects, and were being re-written until late in the process to make sure they covered what was needed for the hand-offs.
-This was done in discussion with the creative teams of Multiverse of Madness and The Marvels (2023).
+This was done in discussion with the creative teams of the films Doctor Strange in the Multiverse of Madness (2022) and The Marvels (2023).
 The post-credit scene shows Maximoff studying the Darkhold as the Scarlet Witch in her astral form, indicating a passage of time and showing that she has reached self-acceptance.
 Schaeffer enjoyed the duality of the scene, with Maximoff "ruminating and reflecting" while her astral form functions at an unknown level.
 Whether Maximoff should hear her children in the scene or not was a topic of discussion.
 Andi Ortiz of TheWrap said this scene made it unlikely that Maximoff would become a villain in Multiverse of Madness since she was trying to control her powers, but Chancellor Agard of Entertainment Weekly felt the opposite, believing Maximoff was turning to the "bad side" to search for her children in the multiverse which would put her at odds with Strange.
+Dr. Stephen Strange was originally set to appear in the scene, with Benedict Cumberbatch reprising his role, to directly tie into his film Multiverse of Madness.
+This ultimately did not happen because the creatives believed Strange would have taken focus away from Maximoff and did not want the episode to be "commoditized to go to the next movie" or to have a white male showing Maximoff how to harness her powers.
+Schaeffer added that the scenes featuring the character never felt right to the writers and seemed "a little tacked on", while also presenting the question of where he had been for the rest of the series.
+Despite this, Olsen said the episode was a "complete tee-up" for Maximoff's appearance in Multiverse of Madness.